The shareholder of a Georgian subsidiary

 is that this business structure is seen as an independent legal entity

-Register a Georgian subsidiary
+Register a Georgian subsidiary in 2021

-, a foreign entrepreneur must open a limited liability company
+as a limited liability company

 .
 There are a few steps to complete when opening this type of company, starting with choosing the right and available